mskill/malika/GitHub.md

 ## Summary
-In this document you have learned how to create a new repository, adding a new file, editing a file and uploading a file in a repository.
+In this document you have learnt how to create a new repository, adding a new file, editing a file and uploading a file in a repository.